Myths and questions about professionalism and fitness to practise

 The criteria where this would be applicable are also in our guidance - Outcomes of an investigation or fitness to practise committee or panel.
 To give an example for how rare this is, self-reported data submitted to the GMC from medical schools show students being expelled because of fitness to practise concerns related to behaviour in eight cases (out of over 40,000 medical students in the UK).

 As mentioned, the GMC decision to register is independent to the schools', and provisional registration has been refused to a very small number of UK graduates.
-A brief description of each case where provisional registration was refused is included in our annual report - you can see the most recent cases on pages 21-23 of the 2015 report.

 Also see our question above on this page: "What advice do you have for students who might not meet our published outcomes for graduates?"